BritWallace/portfolio-/README.md

 ## Technologies Used

-*_HTML_
+* _HTML_
-*_CSS_
+* _CSS_
-*_VsCode text editor_
+* _VsCode text editor_
-*_GitHub_
+* _GitHub_

 ## Description

 _This is my Epicodus portfolio project.
 This project showcases the code I have learned in class and is a living document of my journey in computer programming.
 Feel free to reach out to me with any questions, commits, or concerns.
 Email me @britwallace@gmail.com.
-[View code here](https://github.com/BritWallace/portfolio-.git)_
+[View portfolio landing here](https://BritWallace.github.io/portfolio-)_

 ## Setup/Installation Requirements